Nels22/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 12-file_type : Prints the type of file
 - 13-symbolic_link : Creates symbolic link for a file.
 - 14-copy_html : Copies HTML files
-- 100-lets_move - moves all files to the directory /tmp/u
+- 100-lets_move : moves all files to the directory /tmp/u

-101-clean_emacs - deletes all emacs files
+- 101-clean_emacs : deletes all emacs files

-102-tree - Creates a directory tree
+- 102-tree : Creates a directory tree

-103-commas -lists all files and directories of current directory
+- 103-commas : lists all files and directories of current directory

-school.mgc : generate magicfile, school.mgc ("use file -C -m school.mgc" to compile before [git add])
+- school.mgc : generate magicfile, school.mgc; used file -C -m school.mgc" to compile before [git add]